1995 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 1995-S Clad DDO DCAM Errors (FS-101)

-The 1995-S Clad DDO FS-101 represents a doubled die obverse error found on the standard clad proof quarters from San Francisco.
-This variety shows clear doubling on key design elements, most notably visible in the lettering and date area.
+The 1995-S Clad DDO FS-101 is a doubled die obverse error — meaning the die itself was struck twice by the hub during production, with a slight misalignment between impressions.
+The result is visible doubling on key design elements, most notably the lettering and date.

 1995-S Clad DDO DCAM Quarter Price/Grade Chart